graphql/graphiql/packages/monaco-graphql/README.md

 -import { ... } from 'monaco-editor'
 +import { ... } from 'monaco-graphql/monaco-editor'
 ```

+> The `monaco-graphql/esm/*` import pattern is deprecated.
+It is retained for
+> backwards compatibility but the wildcard export that enables it is planned
+> for removal in the next major version.
+New code should use the canonical
+> subpaths: `monaco-graphql/monaco-editor`, `monaco-graphql/initializeMode`,
+> `monaco-graphql/graphql.worker`, `monaco-graphql/lite`.

 ### Catch Future Import Mistakes with ESLint